CREST-2: Medical study to prevent stroke caused by plaque buildup in carotid arteries

 • Frequently Asked Questions

-To view a video description of the CREST-2 study by Donald Heck, MD click the play arrow on the image below.
+click the play arrow on the image below.

-What is CREST-2?
+What was CREST-2?

-CREST-2 is a study for people who have narrowing of their carotid artery, without stroke warning signs caused by that artery such as mini-strokes, temporary strokes called TIAs, temporary paralysis or numbness on one side of the body, temporary slurring of speech, or other temporary brain symptoms.
+CREST-2 was a study for people who have narrowing of their carotid artery, without stroke warning signs caused by that artery such as mini-strokes, temporary strokes called TIAs, temporary paralysis or numbness on one side of the body, temporary slurring of speech, or other temporary brain symptoms.

-What is the purpose of CREST-2?
+What was the purpose of CREST-2?

 Why CREST-2?